RonyTrespalacios/RonyTrespalacios/README.md

 ## Hi there!
 I'm Rony Trespalacios👋

-I'm a electronic engineer from Colombia. 🇨🇴
+I'm a electronic engineer from Colombia.

 Mastering ROS, FPSoC devices, IoT and Hardware Acceleration.

-I'm earning Web Development 🌍 & AI Enthusiast 🤖
+I'm learning Web Development 🌍 & AI Enthusiast 🤖

 More about me: